SK-EID/smart-id-java-client/README.md

 #### Request Parameters

-* `relyingPartyUUID`: UUID of the Relying Party.
+* `relyingPartyUUID`: Required.
+UUID of the Relying Party.
-* `relyingPartyName`: RP friendly name, one of those configured for the particular RP.
-Limited to 32 bytes in UTF-8 encoding.
+* `relyingPartyName`: Required.
+Friendly name of the Relying Party, limited to 32 bytes in UTF-8 encoding.
 * `certificateLevel`: Level of certificate requested.
 ADVANCED/QUALIFIED/QSCD, defaults to QUALIFIED.
 * `nonce`: Random string, up to 30 characters.
 If present, must have at least 1 character.
 Used for overriding idempotency.
 * `capabilities`: Used only when agreed with Smart-ID provider.
 When omitted, request capabilities are derived from certificateLevel.